Mary Anna Jackson: After Stonewall Jackson's death

-Anna never remarried after her husband's death; she moved back into Cottage Home with her father after the war, until moving to Charlotte in 1873 while Julia completed her education.
+Anna never remarried after her husband's death; she moved back into Cottage Home with her father after the war, taking Jackson's horse Little Sorrel with her.
+She moved to Charlotte in 1873 while Julia completed her education.
 After Julia married William Christian in 1885, Anna lived with him in Richmond, then briefly in San Diego, California, before returning to North Carolina.
 Julia had two children of her own before she died in 1889, at the age of twenty-six.
 Anna frequently attended Confederate veterans' reunions and wrote two books on her husband, a memoir and a collection of their letters.

 Anna served as the first regent of the Mecklenburg Chapter of the Daughters of the American Revolution.

 Anna Jackson died in Charlotte on March 24, 1915, at the age of eighty-three.
 She was buried with full military honors next to her husband and daughters at Oak Grove Cemetery in Lexington.